GroupLang/-hyperliquid-requester/README.md

 The module also exposes a console script, so `hyperliquid-requester --execute` works after `pip install -e .`.

 ## Agent Market prompt
-Every cycle the requester gathers `SymbolSnapshot` data (mid price, decimals, inventory, optional 24h change via CoinGecko) for each `HYPERLIQUID_SYMBOL`.
+Every cycle the requester gathers `SymbolSnapshot` data (mid price, decimals, inventory, optional change metrics when available) for each `HYPERLIQUID_SYMBOL`.
 It then creates an agent.market instance with a background prompt similar to the existing agent-market cron job:

 - Sectioned Markdown with the snapshot JSON.
 - Explicit JSON schema (marketAnalysis, parameters, strategyRecommendations, riskAssessment, reasoning).